vvndre/vvndre/README.md

 ### 👨‍💻 What I'm Currently Doing :

 - Applying for front-end and full-stack development roles, exploring new opportunities!
+- Freelancing for small businesses, helping with website development, UX/UI design, and performance optimization.
 - Developing Fung.ai, an AI-powered resource for mold illness and toxicity support.
-- Exploring Shopify development, creating custom themes and building mock webstores.

 ---